What is Glioblastoma Multiforme?

 These symptoms can be caused by variety of other medical problems, and do not necessarily mean that you have a brain tumor of any kind.
 Please contact a medical professional if you are experiencing these symptoms or are otherwise worried about your health.

 Because glioblastomas quickly invade other parts of the brain, they cannot be completely removed with surgery.
-Treatment usually involves a combination of surgery, chemotherapy, and radiation.
+Glioblastoma Multiforme treatment usually involves a combination of surgery, chemotherapy, and radiation.
 However, individual tumor cells can survive radiation and chemotherapy, and repopulate the tumor.

 Surgery for Glioblastomas